Skip to content

 Machine path

 The path of the MPF machine folder, i.e. the root folder containing the /config and /modes folders for your project.
-If not specified, the GMC project folder (which contains gmc.cfg
+If not specified, the GMC project folder (which contains gmc.cfg) will be used.

 Virtual Mode and Verbose Logging